cathive/sass-java/README.md

 </dependency>
 ```

+## Versions

+libsass for Java uses [Semantic Versioning](http://www.semver.org/).
+MAJOR, MINOR and PATCH version are used for the library / Java binding itself.
+The BUILD METADATA component of the version is used to describe to version of the
+underlying native C/C++ libsass component.

 ## Native libraries

 Compiled dynamic libraries of libsass are bundled inside of the JAR artifact together with the required auto-generated JNA binding classes and nice wrapper classes to allow for a Java-like feeling when working with libsass.